-An 80% passing rate is required on the first component to be eligible to continue to the second component of the challenge examination.
-Satisfactory completion of the requirements established for the second component is necessary for the student to progress to the third component.
-The third component, clinical proficiency, will be conducted as a client care assignment under the supervision of a nursing faculty member in a selected clinical agency.
-If the applicant is employed in a clinical agency, that agency may not be used for that applicant's clinical proficiency component.
-Assignment of instructors to participate in administering the challenge examination will be made by the Director of Nursing Education.
+An 80% passing rate is required on the written components to be eligible to continue to the next components of the challenge examination.
+Satisfactory completion of the CNL components are required for the student to progress to the CFE components.
+The CFE components will be conducted as a client care assignment under the supervision of nursing faculty in a selected clinical agency.
+The CFE assignment will not be conducted in an agency in which the challenging student is employed.
+Assignment of instructors to administer the components of the challenge exam will be made by the Director of Nursing Education.